justinmajetich/AirBnB_clone/README.md

 <center> <h1>HBNB - The Console</h1> </center>

-This project focuses on updating The Console to allow storage abstraction using MySQL & SQLAlchemy.
+This project focuses on updating The Console to allow storage abstraction using MySQL & SQLAlchemy!!

 ---